bogdanserban3105/Factory/README.md

 * TIA16 is needed to open the example files.
 Please see [hints for TIA15](hints_TIA15_TIA16.md)

 ## Controllers
-The standard demo scenario is implemented with the [www.fischertechnik-cloud.com](https://www.fischertechnik-cloud.com).
-It is also possible to use the PLC program without the fischertechnik cloud.
+The standard demo scenario is implemented with the Google Cloud.
+It is also possible to use the PLC program without the cloud.
 In this case the local Node-RED dashboard can be used.

 The following diagram shows the communication between the 3 controllers PLC, TXT controller and IOT gateway (Raspberry Pi 4):
 ![overview_communication_en](doc/overview_communication_en.png "overview communication")